zarapurewal/rpn-calculator/README.md

 are run (and pass!) when you push your work to GitLab.

 Check under "CI/CD" / "Jobs" on GitLab.
 Fix any issues which arise (although there really shouldn't be any).

+The only file which you need to changes in `.gitlab-ci.yml`.

 ### Task 3